How it works?

 Format&Rules

 The quiz is based on the original version of the contest.
 First of all, there will be an individual written test, with multiple choice questions.
-Based on the results of this test, Professor Cheng will distribute the teams in groups of 4-5 competing teams that will take part in the second round of the competition.
+Based on the results of this test, Professor Cheng will distribute the teams into groups of 5 competing teams (4-5 contestants per team) that will take part in the second round of the competition.

 Professor Cheng asks the questions focused on the physiology of Respiration, Excretion, Cardiovascular System, Endocrine System and Nervous System, but in order to respond to all the questions, students must know all the subjects and aspects of Physiology.
 Teams have 30 seconds in order to think about the answers and to write them on a white board.
 With the chronometer started and with the public in front of them, the students have to prove their ability to focus, to work together and to write the best response they can come with.